-Research from the Amateur Swimming Association (ASA) shows that 1.1 million children aged seven to 11 leave school unable to swim.
+Research by Swim England shows that 1.1 million children aged seven to 11 leave school unable to swim.
 Our Learn to Swim programme aims to help youngsters in our region avoid falling into this category.

 We support pools and swimming instructors with:

 Up to 35,000 children a year benefit from using pools involved in our scheme.
-They are taught by 1,000 fully-qualified, ASA-standard teachers supported by Southern Water volunteer Learn to Swim coordinators.
+They are taught by 1,000 fully-qualified, Swim England-standard teachers supported by Southern Water volunteer Learn to Swim coordinators.

 Find a local pool or club near you which offers Southern Water's Learn to Swim activities.
 Please contact the pool direct for cost, timings and information on swimming lessons.